Do You Need To Fill A Position Of A Dog Walking Job In Your Pet Business?

 - What type of gauntlet are you going to create?

-- What kind of phases or hoops are you going to have folks jump through?
+- Will there be phases or hoops that are you going to have folks jump through?

 Remember, hiring starts a long time before it actually starts.
 The earlier you prep, the easier it’ll be to recognize an excellent candidate from a poor one when they apply.

 If you wait to think about the characteristics of the person you need at the point in time when you really need them, you’ll be overwhelmed.
 It might even pressure you to quickly hire someone unfit for the job.

 I have four phases I utilize within Jazz HR to keep track of candidate progress.
 Sometimes that involves having a candidate get on camera for a video chat.
 Sure, it can be awkward – but how far are you willing to go for the job?
 That is what this Phase really shows the interviewer.